django-guardian/django-guardian/SECURITY.md

 ## How we manage vulnerabilities

-Th emaintainers will review the vulnerability, and use GitHub's security settings to publish an advisory whilst issuing a release to fix the problem.
+The maintainers will review the vulnerability, and use GitHub's security settings to publish an advisory whilst issuing a release to fix the problem.